Quantuary/Premium-Refund/README.md

 ## Running RESTful API
 ### Prerequisites
 You must have python3.7.4 and above install.
-Other required packages can be aquired via:<br>
+Other required packages can be acquired via:<br>
 `pip install -r requirements.txt`<br>

 To run the service:<br>